owulveryck/blog/content/post/linearregression.md

 To do an analytic, I must look for a concrete element of comparison.
 So I've turned the problem into this :

-I would like to know which product needs the cheapest to fulfill my requirement.
+I would like to know which product is the cheapest to fulfill my requirement.

+### Finding a solution

+The first thing to find it the total score of all the three solution.
+If I consider $m$ features, the total score (on a scale of 10) of the solution is defined by:

+$ score = \frac{10}{3m} . \sum_{k=1}^{m} feature_k $

 In this post I will describe a simple implementation of a linear regression.
+The ide